anttijuu/O3-chat-client/README.md

 1. Using your web browser, access the server at `https://localhost:8001/chat`, assuming the server listens to port 8001.
 1. You will likely get a warning about non secure certificate.
 1. View the certificate (see link below for browser specific info), either from the warning or by clicking the browser's lock symbol to view the site certificate.
 1. When viewing the certificate, you then save it to the local computer.
-How this happens depends on the browser, so see the link below.
+How this happens depends on the browser, so check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).
 1. Save the certificate as `clientside.cer` to the client app source directory, for example.

-For browser specific instructions on how to do this, check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).

 Next you should read how to run the client either form terminal or from within VS Code.

-Note that you *cannot* just copy the server certificate you created with `keytool` to the client.
-That is a private file to the server only, and should not be given to clients or anyone not authorized to access that certificate.
+> Note that you *cannot* just copy the server certificate you created with `keytool` to the client.
+That is a private file of the server only, and **must not** be given to clients or anyone not authorized to access that certificate.

 ## Startup parameter and configuring the client